“This is the first time I’ve ever needed a resume.”

 Another strategy behind cold calling and cold email outreach is that of establishing a relationship.
 The informational interview is a great way to do this.
 While the person on the line may not have a position available this very moment, you never know when something will open up.
 When something does, you’ll be top of mind!

 LinkedIn is where it’s at so much so that the above advice is worth repeating.
 After you have an impressive profile (and only after you have an impressive profile), join as many relevant groups as possible and participate in discussions.
 This will help you to stand out and become a group influencer.
 It will also keep you top of mind in the right circles and spread your industry reach.
-If you’re new to LinkedIn or in need of quick guidance for setting up that stellar profile, you’ll want to get up to speed asap and here’s a great way to do so.
+If you’re new to LinkedIn or in need of quick guidance for setting up that stellar profile, you’ll need to brush up on a few LinkedIn job search hacks.

 Yes, I said it.
 Some people love it, and others don’t but the fact remains: Twitter can be a very useful tool in sharing your subject matter expertise with the rest of the world, or maybe just a selected few depending on whatever the case may be.
 You never know who’s interest you will suddenly peak.